 • Puma Technology in defeating at trial more than 95% of the plaintiffs’ claimed damages in a rare federal securities class action to go to jury verdict; named one of the Top Defense Verdicts of 2019 by the Daily Journal (Hsu v.
 Puma Biotechnology, Inc. (C.D.
 Cal.
 2019))

-• A multinational ecommerce company in a copyright infringement lawsuit and Digital Millennium Copyright Act defense case filed in the US District Court for the Eastern District of Virginia
+• Shopify in a copyright infringement lawsuit and Digital Millennium Copyright Act defense case brought by educational publishers (Bedford v.
+Shopify (E.D.Va 2021))

-• 2U, a leading education technology company, in a securities class action alleging misleading statements in connection with financial projections (In re 2U Securities Class Action (D. Md.))
+• 2U, a leading education technology company, in a securities class action alleging misleading statements in connection with financial projections (In re 2U Securities Class Action (D. Md.
+2020))

 • Sarepta Therapeutics in securing the dismissal of a securities class action and derivative case alleging misleading statements in connection with clinical trial results (Salinger v.
 Sarepta Therapeutics (S.D.N.Y.
 2020))

 • CoreCivic in a securities class action alleging misleading statements in connection with the US Department of Justice’s 2016 announcement to end the Bureau of Prison’s reliance on private prisons (Grae v.
 Corrections Corp. of America (M.D.
-Tenn.))
+Tenn.
+2017))

 • Wal-Mart in securing dismissal of a securities fraud class action against its Mexican subsidiary (City of Pontiac General Employees’ Retirement System v.
 Wal-Mart Stores, Inc. (W.D.
 Ark.
 2018); Fogel v.
 Vega (S.D.N.Y.
 2018))